reviewboard/rb-database-schemas/README.md

 Organization
 ============

-All SQL dumps are organized by Review Board release, database + version, and install state, in the following hierarchy:
+All SQL schema dumps are organized by Review Board release, database + version, and install state, in the following hierarchy:

 * `releases`
   * `<reviewboard-release>`